mauriciojost/mauriciojost.github.io/_posts/2019-07-20-dump-your-jvm.markdown

 ```

-Let's now analyse it.

 ## Generating heap dumps

-There are two ways of generating heap dumps (`.hprof` files):
+There are sevaral ways to generate heap dumps (`.hprof` files) before we can analyse them:

  1. Using `jmap` JDK's tool as follows: